V-Sekai/manuals/decisions/20221212-world-and-character-tools.md

 ## Context and Problem Statement

-Want to list some useful tools for World and Character creation.
+Want to list some useful tools for world and character creation and are free, open-source and remixable for commercial uses.

 ## Describe the proposed option and how it helps to overcome the problem or limitation

-There many tools out there that are helpful for World and Character creation.
+There many tools out there that are helpful for world and character creation.

 ## Describe how your proposal will work, with code, pseudo-code, mock-ups, or diagrams